-1 A Song of Ascents.
-In my distress I called unto Hashem, and He answered me.
+1 A song of ascents.
+In my distress I called to Hashem and He answered me.

-What is the meaning the Hebrew word ‘maalot,’ translated as ascents, which appears in the opening phrases of the next 15 psalms?
-According to Rashi, it is a reference to the 15 Temple steps upon which the Levites stood while reciting these 15 psalms.
-Rabbi Samson Raphael Hirsch explains the ascent on a spiritual plane.
-He understands it to mean that from our low spiritual depth, we call, pray, and sing to God to lift us up, or to give us the ability to lift ourselves up to the greatest heights.
-A clear example of this would be the beginning of Psalm 130: “From the depths I call out to you O God”.
-Still other commentators claim that these psalms were sung by those who returned to the Land of Israel from the Babylonian exile in the times of Ezra upon their ascent to the Holy Land, as reflected in Psalm 126:1 “A Song of Ascents.
-When the LORD brought back those that returned to Zion…” Travelling to the Land of Israel is considered an ascent, as the verse in Ezra 7:9 says: “upon the first day of the first month began he to go up from Babylon.”
-Even today, moving to Israel is referred to as making ‘aliyah,’ ascending to live in the Land of Israel.2 comments
+What is the meaning the Hebrew word maalot (מעלות), translated here as ‘ascents,’ which appears in the opening phrases of the next fifteen psalms?
+According to Rashi, it is a reference to the fifteen steps in the Beit Hamikdash upon which the Leviim stood while reciting these fifteen psalms.
+Rabbi Samson Raphael Hirsch explains the ascent in a spiritual way.
+He understands it to mean that from our low spiritual depths, we call, pray, and sing to Hashem to lift us up, or to give us the ability to ascend to the greatest heights.
+According to this interpretation, one can see a clear reflection of this in the beginning of Psalm 130: “Out of the depths I call You, Hashem.”
+Other commentators suggest that these Tehillim were sung by those who returned to Eretz Yisrael from the Babylonian exile in the times of Ezra, upon their ascent to the Holy Land, as reflected in Psalm 126:1 “A Song of Ascents. when Hashem restores the fortunes of Tzion…” Travelling to the Land of Israel is always considered an ascent, as the verse in Ezra 7:9 says: “On the first day of the first month, the journey up from Babylon was started.”
+Even today, moving to Israel is referred to as making aliyah, i.e, ‘ascending’ to live in the Land of Israel.2 comments

-2 O Hashem, deliver my soul from lying lips, from a deceitful tongue.
+2 Hashem, save me from treacherous lips, from a deceitful tongue!

-5 Woe is me, that I sojourn with Meshech, that I dwell beside the tents of Kedar!
+5 Woe is me, that I live with Meshech, that I dwell among the clans of Kedar.

 7 I am all peace; but when I speak, they are for war.